 Eggs – Eggs give lift and give the oatmeal structure, it also adds a good amount of proteins and nutritional value.

-Maple syrup – you can adjust the amount to taste, it give the baked oatmeal a caramel like flavor and also depth.
-Perfect in combination with vanilla extract.
+Honey – you can adjust the amount to taste, it gives the baked oatmeal a sweet flavor that goes perfect with the Peaches and the Vanilla.

 Baking powder – also for a good lift, making the baked oatmeal more cake-like

-Cinnamon and nutmeg – these two spices give the oatmeal the true Amish flavour.
+Cinnamon and nutmeg – just a hint of these two spices is enough to give the Oatmeal that something extra

-Vanilla extract – use real vanilla if you can, otherwise a good extract.
-You must incorporate this into the oatmeal for optimal flavor.
+Vanilla extract – use real vanilla bean if you can, otherwise a good extract.
+Vanilla is a must.

 Salt – a pinch of salt is what keeps it from tasting bland.

 Milk – Use any kind of milk you like, the fattier the milk, the creamier the baked oatmeal will be.
-Plant milk works great too.
-I always use oat milk.
+Plant milk works too.

 1 tbsp. melted butter for baking dish